 Recent Contributions to PracticeUpdate:

-- Sedentary Behavior and Cancer Mortality in Middle-Aged and Older US Adults
+- Steps Per Day and All-Cause Mortality in Middle-Aged Adults